Republicans have some of the most negative reactions to Trump-Putin news conference

 "No prior president has ever abased himself more abjectly before a tyrant," McCain said from Arizona, where he's battling brain cancer.

+"I've said a number of times and I'll say it again.
+The Russians are not our friends and I entirely believe the assessment of our intelligence community," Senate Majority Leader Mitch McConnell said in a statement, according to his office.

+Former House Speaker Newt Gingrich, normally a staunch Trump supporter, tweeted: "President Trump must clarify his statements in Helsinki on our intelligence system and Putin.
+It is the most serious mistake of his presidency and must be corrected--immediately."

-House Speaker Paul Ryan issued a statement saying "the president must appreciate that Russia is not our ally."
+The current speaker, Paul Ryan, issued a statement saying "the president must appreciate that Russia is not our ally."

 "There is no question that Russia interfered in our election and continues attempts to undermine democracy here and around the world.
 That is not just the finding of the American intelligence community but also the House Committee on Intelligence," Ryan said.
 "The president must appreciate that Russia is not our ally.
 There is no moral equivalence between the United States and Russia, which remains hostile to our most basic values and ideals.
 The United States must be focused on holding Russia accountable and putting an end to its vile attacks on democracy."